BernardoMG/dev-reTHINK-Hackathon/1st Challenge.md

 ### Task 1.2:

 `Script Execution` - To be able to install reTHINK in your application, should be executed the `rethink.js` script.
 There are several options to do that.
-Your team can try the following method that uses the `javascript` and `html` capabilities:
+Your team can try the following method that uses the `Javascript` and `HTML` capabilities:

 ```shell
 #Example